 I’m in the room, can I put my phone away now?

 Yes, you can.
-Or you could use it to dim the room’s lights a little bit; maybe raise that electric curtain…I think you get the point.
+Or you could use it to dim the room’s lights; maybe raise that electric curtain…I think you get the point.

 Such technology has been around for a few years now, perhaps its most popular incarnation is in the Google Nest product family, which allows people to communicate with their home lighting or heating system remotely.
 As a result you can instruct your oven to heat up so that the stuffed chicken is cooked by the time you get home, or you can switch the heating system off if you’ve forgotten to do it before leaving the house.